Lakers Rumors: GM Rob Pelinka Reveals Main Reason Behind Signing Veteran Center Tyson Chandler

 — Bleacher Report (@BleacherReport) November 8, 2018

 Tyson Chandler, an NBA champion and a former Defensive Player of the Year, is undeniably a good signing for the Lakers.
-According to Eric Pincus of Bleacher Report, the acquisition of Chandler will not only give Coach Luke Walton a job security, but he will also serve as the missing piece in the Lakers’ rotation.
+According to Eric Pincus of Bleacher Report, the acquisition of Chandler will not only give Coach Luke Walton job security, but he will also serve as the missing piece in the Lakers’ rotation.

 “The addition of Chandler will pay immediate dividends.
 Walton will get his team to thrive with roster balance for a full 48 minutes.
 With Chandler alongside a talented and powerful player like James, it won’t take a lot for the Lakers to improve significantly.
 Chandler represents the missing ingredient as a defender and rebounder who will help the team climb up the standings.”

-On Wednesday night, Tyson Chandler made his debut game as a Laker when they faced the Minnesota Timberwolves at Staples Center.
+On Wednesday night, Tyson Chandler made his debut as a Laker when they faced the Minnesota Timberwolves at Staples Center.
 His numbers may not be that impressive, but Chandler played a major role in helping the Lakers secure their fifth victory of the season.
-As Pincus noted, the Lakers didn’t sign Chandler for his offense but to improve their interior defense and rebounding.
+As Pincus noted, the Lakers didn’t sign Chandler for his offense, but to improve their interior defense and rebounding.